I’ve often wondered if there is an optimal way of juggling work and family. I have come to think there is.

 They have all been writing about minimalism and simplicity for years.

-As COVID-related lockdown closed our business earlier this year, I joined the SFM to learn the digital skills required to start a new lifestyle business.
+As COVID-related lockdown closed our business earlier this year, I joined the a wonderful online community to learn the digital skills required to start a new lifestyle business.

 It was one of the best decisions of my life.
 I am learning real digital skills as well as growing so much as a unique individual on a path to creating a great life.